-22.04 The last person to leave the club must ensure that the gate separating courts 1 & 2 and courts 3 & 4 is locked.
-The clubhouse and the entrance to the clubhouse compound should be locked after dusk it is a condition of the lease that the main gate to Westminster Park should remain closed and locked.
+22.04 The last person to leave the club must ensure that the gate is locked.
+The clubhouse and the entrance to the clubhouse compound should be locked after dusk.
+It is a condition of the lease that the main gate to Westminster Park should remain closed and locked.

 22.05 If in the opinion of an Executive Committee member, any court is unfit for play, he or she may prohibit the use of that court pending attention or repair.

 22.06 Members will play only on such courts as the Executive Committee may allot for the time being.